docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

 2. Does not write to `in_data->global_data` at render time.
 Reading can be done.
 Write in `PF_Cmd_GLOBAL_SETUP` and `PF_Cmd_GLOBAL_SETDOWN` only.
 3. Does not write to `in_data->sequence_data` at render time or during `PF_Cmd_UPDATE_PARAMS_UI` event.
 Reading can be done via the PF_EffectSequenceDataSuite interface.

-#### NOTE
+!!! note
  If an effect uses any blocking synchronization mechanisms, such as mutexes or gates, these must not be held when calling back into the host.
 Common calls would be when using a suite or making a checkout call.
 Failing to do so will very likely result in deadlocks.

 ---

 ## How to locate the static and global variables in your effects

-To help you locate the static and global variables in your effect, we’ve developed a **Static Analyzer tool** for you to use.
+To help you locate the static and global variables in your effect, we've developed a **Static Analyzer tool** for you to use.
 You can find the tool in this Git Repo: [https://github.com/adobe/ae-plugin-thread-safety](https://github.com/adobe/ae-plugin-thread-safety)

 If you develop on Mac: